bamsumit/slayerLoihiModelZoo/Readme.md

 ### License & Copyright ###
 Copyright 2019 Sumit Bam Shrestha.
-SLAYER-Loihi model zoo is free software: you can redistribute it and/or modoify it under the terms of GNU Lesser General Public License, as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SLAYER-Loihi model zoo is free software: you can redistribute it and/or modify it under the terms of GNU Lesser General Public License, as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.